geo-ant/blog/_posts/2025-06-15-rust-testability-and-non-send-types.md

 }
 ```

-Instead of passing in the `audio` instance itself, we now pass in a closure
+Instead of passing in the `audio` instance itself, we now pass in a callable
 that constructs the instance.
-The closure itself is restricted on `Send + 'static`,
+The callable `F` itself is restricted on `Send + 'static`,
 but `A` is _not_ restricted on either of these bounds.
 I've created a slighty
 more involved [example on the playground](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2021&gist=33e3b1f6629d93b946c221d2803029d4)
 that illustrates the use.
 Here's what we can do now: